Linux xrdb command

 You can find the names of additional xterm resources and their values in our xterm documentation.
 In general, when configuring an X application's resources, it's a good idea to consult the application's man page for details.

 Open the server resource database utility in interactive mode.
-Values can be entered manually, and you can enter CTRL-D when you are finished to be returned to the command line.
+Values can be entered manually, and you can enter Ctrl-D when you are finished to be returned to the command line.
 If you enter nothing, any values already stored in the database will be removed.

-This is the least-convenient way to access the resource database, and it's easy to make a typo.
+Entering the values manually is the least-convenient way to access the resource database, and it's easy to make a typo.
 It's much more common is to load values from a resource file, as in the next example.

 xrdb -load ~/.Xresources

 Load the file .Xresources in your home directory and write the values contained in it to the database.
-This is typically performed automatically when you start an X session, but this command will force a re-load of the resource values contained in the file, overwriting any other values stored in the database.
+This command is often performed automatically when you start an X session, but this command will force a re-load of the resource values contained in the file, overwriting any other values stored in the database.

 *dialog*value*background: white *Dialog*Label*font: -adobe-helvetica-bold-r-*-*-12-*-*-*-*-*-*-* *MenuButton*font: -adobe-helvetica-medium-r-*-*-12-*-*-*-*-*-*-* *MenuButton*background: grey80 *MenuButton*foreground: black *Label.font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *Label*shadowWidth: 1 *SmeBSB.font: -adobe-helvetica-bold-r-*-*-12-*-*-*-*-*-*-* *SimpleMenu*font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *OptionMenu*font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *Command.font: -linotype-helvetica-bold-r-narrow-*-12-*-*-*-*-*-*-* *Toggle.font: -adobe-helvetica-bold-o-*-*-12-*-*-*-*-*-*-* *Form.background: grey70 *TransientShell*Dialog.background: grey70 *Scrollbar.Foreground: grey80 *Scrollbar.Background: grey50 *Scrollbar*cursorName: top_left_arrow *Scrollbar*width: 16 *shapeStyle: Rectangle *XlwMenu.shadowThickness: 1 *shadowWidth: 1 xterm*scrollbar.background: grey40 xterm*foreground: grey90 xterm*background: grey25 xterm*cursorColor: white xterm*visualbell: on rxvt*color12: steelblue rxvt*color15: white rxvt*color9: rgb:ff/7f/5f rxvt*foreground: grey90 rxvt*background: grey10 rxvt*cursorColor: white rxvt*font: lucidasanstypewriter-12 rxvt*loginShell: false rxvt*saveLines: 1024 rxvt*title: shell rxvt*geometry: 80x2 xman*topBox: false xman*background: lightsteelblue xman*foreground: black xcalc*Command.font: -adobe-helvetica-bold-r-*-*-10-*-*-*-*-*-*-* xcalc*customization: -color